hughperkins/gpu-experiments/README.md

 # gpu-experiments

-Informal experiments on various gpu kernel questions
+Experiments on various gpu kernel questions

 Terminology will be interchangeably cuda/opencl.
 Experiments run on Titan X and GeForce 940M.
 Where not specified, they are running on NVIDIA 940M, which is a Maxwell.